-1. Firstly, tell us a bit about you and your families
+Firstly, could you tell us a bit about you and your families?

 Hi, we’re Alice and Phanella, Co-Founders of the Step Up Club, an online and in-person destination for women who want to create change in their career or business.

 Alice started Step Up Club after 10 years in journalism for the countries top broadsheets and glossies, and has 2 daughters.
 Phanella came to Step Up after a decade in the City and now has 3 children.

 What is the Step Up Club all about?

 The Step Up Club is the voice to listen to when it comes to women’s careers, (according to Stylist Live!).
 Via our Step Up School, weekly newsletter, high profile brand collaborations and social media, we deliver practical, accredited career advice and inspire our members to achieve more in their careers.
 Step Up School, our biggest project to date, is an innovative online learning program and launches on 18 June.